 Visit the islands

-The Caribbean coast of Yucatan is scattered with some beautiful islands, and one of the nicest things to do in Mexico’s Yucatan is visiting at least a couple.
+The Caribbean coast of Yucatan is scattered with some beautiful islands, and one of the nicest things to do in Yucatan is visiting at least a couple.

-The island is so small that it can be visited in a day – it is possible to rent bikes, scooters or even golf carts.
+The island is so small that it can be visited in a day.
+However, the longer you have, the more you can see.
+It’s possible to rent bikes, scooters, or even golf carts.
 There are some good beaches (though some can get very crowded at weekends or festivities).
-It is rather touristy, but nice.
+It is rather touristy but nice.

 Eat (and drink) like a king

-The best places are the small carts that are scattered in the streets – wherever there is a small crowd eating, that’s where the good food is.
+The best places for tacos are the small carts that are scattered in the streets – wherever there is a small crowd eating, that’s where the good food is.
 I have a thing for tacos al pastor, which I enjoy with plenty of ensalada de nopales (cactus leaves salad).